motorcycles

 • Renthal sprockets

-… and even more! :)
+… and even more! 🙂

 The bike has $10,000+ worth of parts installed on it, some of which I will list later.
 On top of all these parts the body panels are made of carbon fiber.
-There is also a Quarter Turn throttle meaning to get to full throttle on this R6 you only need to turn in quarter turn.
+There is also a Quarter Turn throttle meaning to get to full throttle on this R6 you only need to turn a quarter turn.
 This Yamaha R6 only has 14,000 miles on the odometer and it was always garage kept.

 Remember this is Jack Moschetto‘s (Gypsy Jack) R6, a friend of mine who I posted about on this blog a few times and he was well known amount the “gearhead” community in Baltimore and surrounding areas.
 You can see in the pictures below that this R6 is in immaculate condition.
 Jack would clean this bike anytime he took it out to ride.
 Often he would use toothbrushes to clean it up and make sure there was no road or dirt grime on it.